Mbed-TLS/mbedtls-docs/kb/how-to/add-test-generation.md

 ### Using abstract classes

 Abstract classes are used to define common methods and attributes for multiple test functions.
 This can reduce repetition of code, and provide a uniform structure when adding test generation for similar test functions.
+Defined in

-For example in `tests/scripts/generate_bignum_test.py`, `BignumOperation` implements common attributes and methods for testing of binary bignum operations.
+[tests/scripts/generate_bignum_tests.py](https://github.com/Mbed-TLS/mbedtls/blob/development/tests/scripts/generate_bignum_tests.py), `BignumOperation` implements common attributes and methods for testing of binary bignum operations.
 This includes defining the class constructor, `arguments()`, `description()` and test case generation methods.
 By deriving from this class, tests can be added for binary bignum operations with smaller and simpler classes.
 These may only require the class attributes to be set, and the `result()` method to be defined.

-`BignumAdd` and `BignumCmp` are two examples in `generate_bignum_test.py` which derive from `BignumOperation`.
+`BignumAdd` and `BignumCmp` are two examples in [generate_bignum_tests.py](https://github.com/Mbed-TLS/mbedtls/blob/development/tests/scripts/generate_bignum_tests.py) which derive from `BignumOperation`.